-- a.
-Receive operation initiated.
+- 1. Receive operation initiated.
 The PHY indicates a receive operation by asserting receive on the CTL lines.
-Normally, the interface is idle when receive is asserted.
-However, the receive operation may interrupt a status transfer operation that is in progress so that the CTL lines may change from status to receive without an intervening idle. - b.
+Normally, the interface is Idle until receive is asserted.
+However, the receive operation may interrupt a status transfer operation that is in progress so that the CTL lines may change from status to receive without an intervening idle. - 2.
 Data-on indication.
-The PHY may assert the data-on indication code on the D lines for one or more cycles preceding the speed-code. - c.
-Speed code.
+The PHY asserts the data-on indication code on the D lines for one or more cycles preceding the speed code. - Speed code.
 The PHY indicates the speed of the received packet by asserting a speed code on the D lines for one cycle immediately preceding packet data.
 The link decodes the speed code on the first receive cycle for which the D lines are not the data-on code.
-If the speed code is invalid, or indicates a speed higher that that which the link is capable of handling, the link should ignore the subsequent data. - d.
+If the speed code is invalid, or indicates a speed higher than that which the link is capable of handling, the link should ignore the subsequent data. - 4.
 Receive data.
-Following the data-on indication (if any) and the speed-code, the PHY asserts packet data on the D lines with receive on the CTL lines for the remainder of the receive operation. - e.
+Following the data-on indication (if any) and the speed code, the PHY asserts packet data on the D lines with receive on the CTL lines for the remainder of the receive operation. - 5.
 Receive operation terminated.
 The PHY terminates the receive operation by asserting idle on the CTL lines.
 The PHY asserts at least one cycle of idle following a receive operation.